josefs/DSL-tutorial/tutorialSlides.md

 Much stronger guarantee than conventional compiler optimizations

-Helps keep the cost model transparent
+Helps the programmer understand whether his program will be efficient or not.

 # Fusion caveat